rootstrap/blog/content/Registration and Authentication in your Django app with dj-rest-auth part1- Bruno Michetti.md

     phone_number = models.CharField(max_length=30)
 ```

-In our settings we have to use the Django parameter called `AUTH_USER_MODEL` to specify our User model.
+In our settings, we have to use the Django parameter called `AUTH_USER_MODEL` to specify our User model.
 If the `CustomUser` model is defined in an app called `users`, we must add:

 ```python
 AUTH_USER_MODEL = 'users.CustomUser'